 Developer Console

-To better understand the In-App Purchasing (IAP) API, read about the classes contained in the Android IAP package, described below.
+To better understand the Appstore SDK In-App Purchasing (IAP) API, read about the classes contained in the Android IAP package, described below.
 To learn how to integrate the IAP API into your Android app, follow the use cases and code examples provided on this page.
 You can find many of these code examples in the Consumable IAP sample app, which is included in the Appstore SDK.

 Watch the video tutorial to get started.
 For more details about implementing IAP in your app, read the sections that follow.